-The Lombardi Arts Center is a group membership theatre company with the mission to produce drama in a safe environment, strive for creative originality, promote toleration, and seek to increase awareness.
+The Lombardi Performing Arts Center Theater Club is a recreational association and organization dedicated to drama.
+The mission of this theatre club is to educate about theater and perform drama in a safe environment, strive for creative originality, promote toleration, and seek to increase awareness.
 No matter what level you are at there is a program here for you.

 If you are a beginner you can join a workshop to study: monologues, scenes, acting, and what is an appropriate performing arts resume.
-If you are at an intermediate level the Lombardi Arts Center offers membership in company productions that are performed in Off-Off-Broadway venues (with seating capacity fewer than 100 seats).
-If you are advanced, membership is available for productions in Off-Broadway venues (with seating capacity between 100-499 seats).
+If you are at an intermediate level the Lombardi Performing Arts Center offers a program that performs productions in Off-Off-Broadway venues (with seating capacity fewer than 100 seats).
+If you are advanced, a program is available that performs productions in Off-Broadway venues (with seating capacity between 100-499 seats).

-Whatever your goal is in the performing arts, the Lombardi Arts Center is here to help.
+Whatever your goal , the Lombardi Performing Arts Center is here to help.
 However, a practical approach is important.
 In other words, very few artists are lucky enough to make a living solely from their art.
 It's important to balance a day job with being an artist.
 The Lombardi Arts Center doesn't fund-raise, because there are higher priority causes that need money such as finding a cure for cancer or feeding the homeless.
 An artist must be egoless, responsible, and accountable.

 In conclusion, clean living is important not only for your art, but for yourself as an artist creating true organic originality.